 Big Island Free Activities FAQs

-You’ll definitely want to explore the many gorgeous Big Island waterfalls, epic hiking trails, and black sand beaches.
-And these don’t cost a penny!
+You’ll definitely want to explore the many gorgeous Big Island waterfalls, epic hiking trails, and black sand beaches—and they don’t cost a penny!
+These are among the most popular things to do on the Big Island for free, especially for families looking to balance fun and affordabilit

-Most Big Island residents don’t do the tourist attractions.
-Instead, they spend their time eating traditional Hawaiian food, going hiking, and spending time at one of the many Big Island beaches.
+Most Big Island residents don’t visit the tourist attractions.
+Instead, they eat traditional Hawaiian food, go hiking, and relax at one of the many Big Island beaches.
+You can also experience the island’s local culture by visiting farmers markets, art galleries, and free festivals that highlight Hawaiian history and traditions.

-12 Free Things to do on the Big Island of Hawaii
+13 Free Things to Do on the Big Island

 If you’re heading to the Big Island on a budget, you’re in luck!
 There are tons of cheap and free things to do on the Big Island!